Checking ‘The Doctor Who Fooled the World’ is true

 When I’m overseas talking about the investigation behind my book, The Doctor Who Fooled the World, I often kick off with a question: “Why me?”

-Why would an audience in, say, São Paulo, Brazil, or Vojvodina, Serbia, want to listen to a journalist from London, England, about an international war on a cornerstone of medicine being led from the United States?
+Why would an audience in, say, São Paulo, Brazil, or Vojvodina, Serbia, want to listen to a journalist from London, England, about an international war on a mainstay of medicine being led from the United States?

 A quick answer is England is where this war started.
 It’s the birthplace of conflicts over vaccines.
 And for a quarter of a century (with time off for good behavior) I’ve tracked what’s come to be known as the “anti-vaccine movement,” monitored its migration from the UK to America, and from there to the rest of the world.